Tristan is a design thinker, philosopher and entrepreneur.

-He is working on an independent design movement for Time Well Spent, akin to the Organic movement for farming, to shift from an attention economy that’s a race to seduce people’s psychological instincts, to an economy competing to create net positive contributions to people’s lives.
+Independently, he works on a design movement for Time Well Spent, akin to the Organic movement for farming, with the aim to shift from the attention economy’s competition to seduce people’s psychological instincts, to a competition of net positive contributions to people’s lives.

 Before Google, Tristan was CEO and Co-Founder of Apture, which enabled millions of users to get instant, on-the-fly explanations for any topic without leaving their place, across a vast network of online publishers.
 Google acquired Apture in November 2011.

 Tristan graduated from Stanford University with a degree in Computer Science, focusing on Human Computer Interaction, and studied behavior change and habit formation under Professor BJ Fogg in the Stanford Persuasive Technology lab.